-The ratio of the Company's available capital to its regulatory SCR inclusive of a £169m capital injection, was 138.2% at 31 December 2016, indicating capital resources were in excess of the regulatory minimum.
+The ratio of the Company's available capital to its regulatory SCR, inclusive of the £235m capital receipt, was 145.0% at 31 December 2017, indicating capital resources were in excess of the regulatory minimum.

 Further details of how the Company manages its capital can be found in Section E.